AndroidLollipop/Sci/README.md

 output:
 { type: 'number', value: 55 }
 ## important files
-see exampleProgram.js for an example program
+see exampleProgram.js for an example program and tests/develTests.js for a feature demonstration
 the parser is defined in tokParse.js
 the ast evaluator is defined in astEval.js
 ## example output for repl (ok, more like a pseudo-repl)